deepaksood619/deepaksood619.github.io/docs/courses/course-credit-risk-modeling/credit-and-debt.md

 ## Calculating Delinquency Rates

 To calculate a delinquency rate, divide the number of loans that are delinquent by the total number of loans that an institution holds.
-For example, if there are 1,000 loans in a bank's loan portfolio, and 100 of those loans have delinquent payments of 60 days or more, then the delinquency rate would be 10% (100divided by1,000equals10%).
+For example, if there are 1,000 loans in a bank's loan portfolio, and 100 of those loans have delinquent payments of 60 days or more, then the delinquency rate would be 10% (100 divided by 1,000 equals 10%).

 https://www.investopedia.com/terms/d/delinquency-rate.asp